 (closer DX have better S/N from the phased arrays)

-RECEIVING NOISE LEVELS on 80M: -147dbm TO -150dbm using Signal Hound spectrum analyzer 1HZ RBW
+RECEIVING NOISE LEVELS on 80M FOR ALL ANTENNAS: -147dbm TO -150dbm using Signal Hound signal analyzer 1HZ RBW

 QSL CARDS CHANGE OF POLICY

 First let it be known that i do not want, nor collect QSL cards from anywhere.
 I do not have any neighbours, friends or wife to impress.

 My only pleasure in ham radio is continuously improve the antennas, to make contacts and rag chew (of course all on cw!).

 With this in mind, i will be pleased to answer a received QSL IF AND ONLY IF you send a self addressed and properly stamped (or equivalent fund) envelope.

 ONE MORE THING, i send qsl back only twice a year.
 Once in June and once in November.
 If you cannot wait, dont send me any card.

 -SIX ELEMENTS 80M VERTICAL CVA ARRAY TO INDONESIA, JA, VK/ZL CW BAND.